Case Study: Online Voting at the PSD Cooperative Bank

 The bank was able to provide its members with a secret ballot and a legally valid election result because POLYAS' online voting system is the first election system which adheres to the electoral principles online.

-PSD Bank Westfalen-Lippe eG was, therefore able to provide its members with a modern and comfortable voting process.Request a quote >
+PSD Bank Westfalen-Lippe eG was, therefore able to provide its members with a modern and comfortable voting process.Start now >

 Secure access for online voters